 Based in the west of the city, the critically acclaimed The Hug and Pint is a vegan bar, eatery and music venue.
 The team create exciting and original food, inspired by a wide range of Asian cuisines, whilst the live music programme features both local artists and international acts.

 Found in the city's famous Great Western Road, Serenity Now offers a 100% plant-based breakfast, brunch and lunch menu, with the drinks menu including some seriously healthy delights in the form of smoothies and wellness lattes.

-Focusing on fresh, organic and cruelty free ingredients, Picnic brings a vegan option to the cafes of the Merchant City.
-With wraps, sandwiches, smoothies and a range of mouthwatering cakes, including raw-cakes, on the menu.
+Focusing on fresh, organic and cruelty-free ingredients, Picnic brings a vegan option to the daytime cafes of the Merchant City.
+The menu includes their curry of the day, wraps, sandwiches, smoothies and cakes.

 For vegan fast food, Glasvegan in St Enoch Square in the heart of the city is where to head.
 Open morning to evening, Glasvegan serves up vegan square sausage rolls, hot dogs with various toppings, vegan kebabs and much more.